 Since problem (\ref{deblur}) is ill-posed, it should be regularized.
 We add the Tikhonov regularization $\frac{\beta}{2}\|x\|^2$ to the objective, that is,

 Then for any $y$, the solution of (\ref{regu deblur}) is unique.

 We obtained the satellite image from \cite{hanke2000quasi} and the star image from \cite{nagy1998restoring}.
 The black-white grid image was generated by ourselves.
 All of them are in size $256\times 256$.
-We used the motion blur kernel to blur the satellite image and the circular averaging blur kernel to the star image.
+We used the motion blur kernel to blur the satellite image and the circular averaging blur kernel to blur the star image.
 The black-white grid image was blurred by Gaussian blur kernel.
-The noise $\eta$ was obtained from Gaussian noise with intensity 0.001, that is, $\eta=0.001*{\rm randn}(N^2,1)$.

-We use APG-PAS, LBFGS-B and TRF to solve (\ref{regu deblur}), and we do not present the results of FNNLS for it does not scale on these problems.
-The running time and precision are shown in Table \ref{image result}.
-These three methods are efficient to solve (\ref{regu deblur}).
-LBFGS-B outperforms TRF and is competitive to our algorithm in running time, but our algorithm has advantage in precision.
+The noise $\eta$ was obtained from Gaussian noise with intensity 0.01, that is, $\eta=0.01*{\rm randn}(N^2,1)$.
+We used the homotopy, LBFGS-B, ASA, MINQ8 and TRR to solve (\ref{regu deblur}) with $\beta=10^{-4}$, and we did not present the results of FNNLS for it does not scale on these problems.
+The running time and precision are listed in Table \ref{table5}.
+The homotopy algorithm takes less time and obtains higher-precision solution.